 Still a beauty, even with its somehow makeshift undercarriage and generous external stiffening.
 Certainly prettier than the plain horrible XB-48.

-Ironic, with 20/20 hindsight, the name chosen by the Vickers company for their Viscount’s sucessor.
+Ironic, with 20/20 hindsight, the name chosen by the Vickers company for their Viscount’s successor.
 By the 1950s, Vickers was in the crest of the wave with their bestseller short/medium range turboprop airliner.
 The Viscount design formula still seemed to them as good as ever, so they just tried to built bigger and more modern.
-Put in service during the early 1960s, the Vanguard proved to be economicaly efficient assets, but found few takers.
-People by then only had eyes for those sleek and very noisy propless jets.
-Not all was wasted, the around 40 built soon got jobs in the glamourless cargo business.
+Put in service during the early 1960s, the Vanguard proved to be economically efficient assets, but found few takers.
+People by then only had eyes for those sleek and very noisy prop-less jets.
+Not all was wasted, the around 40 built soon got jobs in the humbler cargo business.

 Posing with his gloriously colourful early P-40 behind, this pursuit pilot is messing with the unmistakable A-8A oxyen mask.
 He is also wearing a B-6 winter flying helmet with those classic B-7 or AN 6530 goggles.
 Curious flying jacket, maybe privately purchased.

 Photo: Luis Marden.

 This is the story of how a small, but full-blown aviation company couldn’t design something that some “amateurs” do almost blindfolded.

 The Autogyro is one of the few, very few significant Spanish aviation technology contributions.
 With that in mind, no doubt, Aeronáutica Industrial S.A (AISA) conceived in the late 1960s/early 1970s their GN four-seat civilian autogiro (in Spanish, of course).
 A decade had to pass before the GN made its one and only flight in 1982….it crashed.
 Soon after the project was cancelled.

 Golden!!, there wasn’t another colour….I know, we spaniards are our worst enemy.